Header - Veterans Advantage Financial

 • Strategic Medicare Advantage planning dramatically reduced his real costs

 The result: Instead of the high healthcare costs his advisor projected, his actual costs were a fraction of that amount, freeing up substantial money for other retirement goals.
-Plus, he received better coverage, extra benefits, and ongoing optimization support.
+Plus, he received better coverage, additional benefits, and ongoing optimization support.

 7. Key Takeaways for Veteran Financial Planning